Harry Burnett Lumsden

-Lieutenant-General Sir Harry Burnett "Joe" Lumsden KCSI CB (12 November 1821 – 12 August 1896) was a British military officer active in India.
+Lieutenant-General Sir Harry Burnett "Joe" Lumsden KCSI CB (12 November 1821 – 12 August 1896) was a British military officer active in the British Raj.

 Biography

 Background

 Lumsden was born aboard the East India Company's ship Rose in the Bay of Bengal.
 He spent the first six years of his life in Bengal, where his father Colonel Thomas Lumsden was serving as an Artillery officer.
 His father Thomas entered the Bengal Army in 1808 and served in the Anglo-Nepalese War, Third Anglo-Maratha War and First Anglo-Burmese War achieving distinction.
 His first cousin once removed was the orientalist Matthew Lumsden.
 He had six brothers, three of whom emigrated to Canada, whilst his younger brother Peter followed his path to India.

 He was sent to Scotland at age six, where he was cared for by his grandmother in Aberdeenshire.

-In 2022, Swaraj (TV series) a Historical Drama TV series on his life, starring Actor Aamir Rafiq as Lumsden.

 Early career

 At the age of 16, he was nominated by John Shepherd, a fellow Aberdeenshire man and a Director of the East India Company for a direct cadetship in India.
 He travelled to India in 1838 commissioned into the 59th Bengal Native Infantry.
 During the First Anglo-Afghan War he was appointed as interpreter and quartermaster to the 33rd Bengal Native Infantry, marching to Peshawar with the army of George Pollock.
 He was present at the forcing of the Khyber Pass in 1842.
 During the war he would become close friends with two fellow officers who would also achieve distinction John Nicholson and Neville Bowles Chamberlain.

 Following the war he returned to base in Ferozepur, having earned a campaign medal and six months extra pay.
 In early 1843, he rejoined the 59th Bengal Native Infantry stationed in Ludhiana, indulging in his passion for shikar with hunting expeditions throughout the Punjab.
 During this time he explored the region, learning near perfect Punjabi and growing accustomed to local customs and traditions.